PeterQiu0516/GoogleCloud-ML-for-Trading/README.md

 The courses will teach you how to create various trading strategies using Python.
 By the end of the Specialization, you will be able to create long-term trading strategies, short-term trading strategies, and hedging strategies.

 **I take this course during my internship as an data analyst at Asset Pro to:**
-+ **Equip my self with knowledge about quantitative trading strategies and application of ML to trading.**
++ **Equip myself with knowledge about quantitative trading strategies and application of ML to trading.**
 + **Explore career interests and development opportunities in financial engineering.**

 ## Background Knowledge